NorthIsUp/enhanced-dash-mcp/docs/server_usage.md

 The server communicates over standard input and output.
 It uses the `stdio_server` context manager from the MCP library to expose its streams for MCP clients.
-An asynchronous `main` coroutine wires these streams to `server.run`. correctly.
+An asynchronous `main` coroutine obtains these streams and wires them to `server.run` using `asyncio.run`.

 Example: